 The boxes themselves come in only one size, differing from the competition, and could make it more difficult to fit all your stuff.
 On the bright side, you can order more boxes than you need and return the ones you didn't end up using, free of charge.
-The moving containers are made of treated plywood and delivered with a cover that promises to be sturdy and weatherproof, although we did not get to check them out for ourselves.
+The moving containers are made of treated plywood and delivered with a cover that promises to be sturdy and weatherproof, although we did not get to try them out in harsh weather for ourselves.

 For the purpose of this guide, I planned a long distance move (1,100 miles) from a three-bedroom home from Fort Lee, NJ (New York City area) to Kissimmee, FL (Orlando area), because those are two destinations with which I'm familiar.